lf-lang/lf-lang.github.io/packages/documentation/README.md

 ## Inserting Target-Specific Documentation from Source Files

-If you insert the following line into a source markdown file:
+If you insert the following line into a source Markdown file:

 ```
 $insert(Name)$